-The program is heavily subsidized by NYU Wagner and the Research Center for Leadership in Action.
+The program is heavily subsidized by NYU Wagner and the NYU Leadership Initiative.
 Therefore, the cost to each participant is $500.

 Unfortunately, we are not able to offer scholarships or payment plans.
 We do encourage Fellows to see if their organizations are willing to contribute some or all of the cost as an investment in their professional development.

-NYU Wagner and the Research Center for Leadership in Action subsidize the bulk of the program cost for each Fellowship.
+NYU Wagner and the NYU Leadership Initiative subsidize the bulk of the program cost for each Fellowship.

 You must be working full-time in a paid public service position in the New York City area to apply for FELPS and must remain in a public service position throughout the fellowship.
 Unfortunately, internships and part-time work do not qualify.

-Regardless of additional educational experiences, applicants should have graduated from their undergraduate institutions within the last 2 to 5 years.
-If you already have a professional degree (Masters, PhD, JD, etc.), you may not benefit fully from the program.
-The fellowship is designed for emerging leaders who have not yet solidified their career interests with a professional degree and employment in a specific field.
-Many of our fellows choose to continue their education by enrolling in professional programs within 1 to 3 years of completing the fellowship.
+Regardless of additional educational experiences, applicants should have graduated from their undergraduate institutions within the last 2 to 4 years.
+The fellowship is designed for emerging leaders who have not yet solidified their career interests with a professional degree and employment in a specific field -- for the most part, this means they will not have already pursued an advanced degree (Masters, PhD, JD, etc.).
+Many of our fellows choose to continue their education by enrolling in professional programs within a few years of completing the fellowship.

 We strongly encourage anyone in a public service position to apply.
 This includes people working for nonprofit organizations, government agencies, offices of elected officials, philanthropic foundations and programs, think tanks, and private corporations focused on public service work (such as corporate social responsibility programs or in partnership programs with government).

 In the past, Fellows have come from a range of backgrounds and interests including: education, health, the environment, public policy, social justice, and international affairs to name a few.
 The program provides tools for successful leaders in any field of public service work.
-Sessions are not field-specific and are intended for emerging leaders across the full spectrum of public service, so you need not worry whether you are a public school teacher or a policy analyst in a government agency or nonprofit.
+Sessions are not field-specific and are intended for emerging leaders across the full spectrum of public service, whether you are a public school teacher or a policy analyst in a government agency or nonprofit.

 Your current direct supervisor must write your recommendation.
 Recommendations from professors, previous supervisors or someone in a role other than that of your direct supervisor are not accepted.
 We understand that you may be new to a position and we take that into consideration when reading your recommendation.

 Recommendation letters need not exceed one page.
-We look for examples of your commitment and enthusiasm to your work, as well as your supervisor's recognition that you will be involved in a prestigious fellowship that will benefit your organization and will require their commitment to ensure that you can attend all sessions on time and participate fully.
+We look for examples of commitment and enthusiasm in your work, as well as your supervisor's recognition that you will be involved in a robust fellowship program that will require their commitment to ensure that you can attend all sessions on time and participate fully.

 Fellows are expected to: